-- (34) Who_i was arrested all t_i in Duke Street? - (35) They_i were arrested all t_i last night. - (36) What_i did he say all t_i that he wanted?
+- (35) Who_i was arrested all t_i in Duke Street? - (36) They_i were arrested all t_i last night. - (37) What_i did he say all t_i that he wanted?

-In contrast to Standard English, WUE allows Q-float under wh-movement, as shown by (36); such Q-float is also possible in (34).
-Still, just like standard English, WUE disallows (35).
-(35) indicates that a subject in SpecIP cannot float a quantifier in the postverbal position in passives.
-This rules out the derivation where who in (34) moves to SpecCP via SpecIP.
-If that were the case, the quantifier in (34) would be floated under movement to SpecIP, which (35) shows is not possible.
-(This also rules out the derivation where who in (34) stays in SpecIP).
-These data then provide evidence that who does not even pass through SpecIP in (25), which is in fact what McCloskey (2000) concludes.
-How come?
+In contrast to Standard English, WUE allows quantifier (Q)-float under wh-movement, as shown by (37); such Q-float is also possible in (35).
+Still, just like standard English, WUE disallows (36).
+(36) indicates that a subject in SpecIP cannot float a quantifier in the postverbal position in passives.
+This rules out the derivation where who in (35) moves to SpecCP via SpecIP.
+If that were the case, the quantifier in (35) would be floated under movement to SpecIP, which (36) shows is not possible.
+(This also rules out the derivation where who in (35) stays in SpecIP).
+These data then provide evidence that who does not even pass through SpecIP in (26), which is in fact what McCloskey (2000) concludes.
+How come?36

-Rizzi (2006) argues that SpecIP is actually a criterial position (like e.g. Spec of +whC, SpecFocP...); movement to this position (i.e. being in this position) leads to a certain interpretation (the same has been argued for object shift, see for example Diesing 1996).30 Under this approach, non-syntactic reasons are then (at least partially) behind creation of SpecIP, which would in essence mean that this movement is not taking place for a strictly formal reason.
+Rizzi (2006) argues that SpecIP is actually a criterial position (like e.g. Spec of +whC, Spec of FocP...); what this means is that movement to this position (i.e. being in this position) leads to a certain interpretation (the same has been argued for object shift, see e.g. Diesing 1996).37 Under this approach, non-syntactic reasons are then (at least partially) behind creation of SpecIP, which would in essence mean that this movement is not taking place for a strictly formal reason.
 But this non-formal, interpretation-related reason, which fits well with the above discussion regarding why we have movement, could apply only if the element actually stays (and is interpreted) in that position; if the element has to move away for other reasons, this non-syntactic reason would not apply.
-Given that IP that is dominated by CP is not a phase, phases/PIC would also not require movement to that position.
-Given that intermediate movements take place only when forced by phase/PIC reasons, then movement to SpecCP would not even proceed via SpecIP, which captures the who left effect.
-The reason why there is no movement through SpecIP in who left is then the same as the reason why specifiers are lost diachronically, and in fact, more abstractly, it is the same reason as the one behind the LCA and the PIC: MAR, or the general asymmetric nature of language, which disfavors Specs.
+Given that IP that is dominated by CP is not a phase, phases/PIC would also not require